MakeMyHouseGreenStart your Solar Journey today!

 We hear that people who opt for extended warranties enjoy great peace of mind in the eventually that something goes wrong with the kit.

-Now that you've completed our battery storage masterclass, you should be in a much better position to make the right choice for your system.
+Now that you've completed our battery storage masterclass, you should be in a much better position to choose the right solar panel system for your needs.
 We cover more about other system aspects in other articles, but if you have any questions in the meantime, check out our Guru FAQS or drop us an email via firstname.lastname@example.org.